ssmith323/cucumber-protractor-example/README.md

 npm i -D @types/chai @types/cucumber chai cucumber protractor-cucumber-framework
 ```

 I'm using -D here to install everything as a dev dependency and keep the package JSON cleaned up.
-Cucumber does not come with an asseration library so we are using chai here (need to test out jasmine still)
+Cucumber does not come with an asseration library so we are using chai here

 ## Update e2e/tsconfig.e2e.json
 We need to modify the types value with the below value.
 The will allow the cucumber and chai functions to be used in our applications